SpammyPawz/Introductionstuff/README.md

 .
 I'm multifandom as you can see from the skins i make.

-;; I'm usually at this spot in the safe server, I'm either dancing, or just sitting there.
+;; I'm usually at this spot in the safe server, I'm either dancing, sitting there, or spinning around/moving about
 <img width="1280" height="800" alt="Screenshot_20250816-162255" src="https://github.com/user-attachments/assets/cfebd04f-f21c-4ee2-b18e-5b4669d6553d" />